Objectives & Outcomes

 - Initiate peer group and supervisory consultation and receive critique about one's ministry practice.

-- Risk offering appropriate and timely critique.
+- Risk offering appropriate and timely critique with peers and supervisors.

 - Recognize relational dynamics within group contexts.